Noslepivy/The-Silksong-Speedrunning-Mega-Thread/README.md

 # The Silksong Speedrunning Mega Thread

 A compendium of speedrunning explanations for Silksong speedrunning.
-Containing routes, skips, tricks, tech, glitches and more.
+Containing routes, skips, tricks, tech, glitches, and more.

-To see a repo of resources relevant for setting up speedrunning *tools*, such as livesplit, debug menu, and more see - [The Silksong Speedrunning Resources](https://github.com/hk-speedrunning/Silksong-Resources/blob/main/README.md)
+To see a repo of resources relevant for setting up speedrunning *tools*, such as Livesplit, debug menu, and more, see - [The Silksong Speedrunning Resources](https://github.com/hk-speedrunning/Silksong-Resources/blob/main/README.md)

 ---
 > [!IMPORTANT]
 > The Mega thread is currently under construction and will take a WHILE to complete.
 Any and all help is appreciated, feel free to leave any *small* corrections in the issues tab.<br>
-> If you'd like to contribute, I'm still figuring out the best way of making that accessible, but hopefully soon I'll figure that out lmao.
-For now I'll be visiting each category and asking for help when needed.
+> If you'd like to contribute, I'm still figuring out the best way to make that accessible, but hopefully I'll figure it out soon lmao.
+For now, I'll be visiting each category and asking for help when needed.
 I am only one person, and can only read and edit so much.
 Thanks for your understanding.

 # [Glossary](/Glossary.md)

 > [!TIP]
-> By using CTRL+F in the Glossary (Or on any page for that matter) you can search for explanations of key terms, find, and use relevant links.
+> By using CTRL+F in the Glossary (Or on any page for that matter), you can search for explanations of key terms, find, and use relevant links.

 ## Routes